dirkagterhuis/spotify-export/README.md

 - [ ] Add tests
 - [ ] Add adsense?
 2-3 cents per visit? example: ishetalvrijdag.nl
 - [ ] cookie notification?
 Only needed if you track users.
 Using a session id in sessionStorage though, but it's not used for tracking and not traceable to the user.
 No user id's or data is stored anywhere.
+- [ ] Add contact form, send email to me or dedicated gmail address without exposing it
 - [ ] Make site available as both static (github pages) as Node.js app using Express.
 Something with the index.html embedding the /public/views/index.html, but then with all refs working.
 Try and determine whether it's static or not, and then serve the correct content accordingly, with the right references.
 Or: use a view engine and move views to root dir, and update refs.
 Ideally end op with only 1 views dir and 1 static index.html, referencing the views.
   - Converted website to work both as a static website, and as a Node.JS Express app, such that the website works from Github Pages until it's pushed to AWS.
 Had some issues with hosting locally using `ws` vs. `nodemon`, but Nodemon definitely had a preference in ease of development as you don't have to restart the server on every change.
 It did however require the whole app to work as a Node.JS Express app, since you run `nodemon index.ts` and got served by the app, while `ws` just rendered the `index.html` in root.-> Didn't work yet.